Babusrinivasan76/MEANSTACKwithAtlasonAWSEB/README.md

 Parameters for eb init:

-a) Select a default region          : ( select the region in which you want to deploy the Elastic Beanstalk)
+a) Select a default region          : 1 [ select the region in which you want to deploy the Elastic Beanstalk]

 b) Select an application to use     : default [Create new Application]

 c) It appears you are using Node.js.
 Is this correct?:  "N"

 d) Select a platform                :  3) Docker

 e) Select a platform branch.        :  default [ie. 1) Docker running on 64bit Amazon Linux 2)]

 f) Cannot setup CodeCommit because there is no Source Control setup, continuing with initialization Do you want to set up SSH for your instances? : default [Y]

+g) Select a keypair.                : default